 - 1. Fellowship sponsor requirements (continuing and intermittent fellowships) - a.
 Follow the application procedures for accreditation of the fellowship as appropriate (refer to Application Process for Post-Graduate CRNA Fellowships policy, A-23-A-26). - b.
 Respond to written requests from the Council by the designated deadlines. - c.
 Conduct the fellowship as it was designed when accredited by the Council. - 2.
-A fellowship that receives an adverse accreditation decision (denial, probation or revocation of accreditation) from the Council has the responsibility to notify its applicants and fellows in writing of that decision. - 3.
+A fellowship that receives an adverse accreditation decision (denial or revocation of accreditation), including an initial decision that is subject to reconsideration or appeal or any final decisions, from the Council has the responsibility to notify its current and prospective fellows in writing of that decision within seven business days of receipt of the notification by the Council. - 3.
+A fellowship that receives an adverse accreditation decision must submit to the Council a teach-out plan and teach-out agreement (see F-4, "Fellowship Closures and Teach-Out Agreements"). - 4.
 Council actions - a.
-Consider: - the recommendation from the Fellowship Review Committee (refer to policy Onsite Reviewers and Fellowship Review Committee - Application and Appointment, O-8-O-13), based upon the following: - compliance with Standards for Accreditation of Post-Graduate CRNA Fellowships.
+Consider:

-- End of Post-Graduate Fellowship Evaluations completed by fellows. - o timeliness and completeness of transcript submission. - timeliness and completeness of the fellowship's response to Council requests. - o number and nature of complaints filed with the Council. - o feedback from communities of interest (such as Boards of Nursing). - o percentage of fellows who complete the fellowship. - percentage of fellows who complete the fellowship who attain specialty certification (if offered). - o attempts to continually improve. - o other information available to the Council. - 4.
+- the recommendation from the Fellowship Review Committee (refer to policy Onsite Reviewers and Fellowship Review Committee Application and Appointment, O-8-O-13), based upon the following: - o compliance with Standards for Accreditation of Post-Graduate CRNA Fellowships. - o End of Post-Graduate Fellowship Evaluations completed by fellows. - o timeliness and completeness of transcript submission. - o timeliness and completeness of the fellowship's response to Council requests. - o number and nature of complaints filed with the Council. - o feedback from communities of interest (such as Boards of Nursing). - o percentage of fellows who complete the fellowship. - o percentage of fellows who complete the fellowship who attain specialty certification (if offered). - o attempts to continually improve. - o other information available to the Council. - 5.
 Council decisions for Accreditation/Continued Accreditation of continuous or intermittent fellowships: